How to invest in a pandemic according to Principal Global Investors

 From Principal Global Investors see three main risks that could alter our base scenario:

-1. Fear of a growth slump: New waves of infections, aggravated by setbacks in vaccine distribution, efficacy, or acceptance, cause bankruptcies and additional job losses.
+1. Fear of a growth slump: New waves of infections, exacerbated by setbacks in vaccine distribution, efficacy, or acceptance, cause bankruptcies and additional job losses.

 2. Premature hardening: inflationary pressures are building up faster than expected, raising doubts about the decision not to touch Federal Reserve rates.

-3. Regulatory restriction: The US Congress is accelerating deep reforms in technology regulation, competition, and taxation.
+3. Regulatory restriction: the US Congress accelerates deep reforms of regulation, competition and taxation of the technology sector.

 Read more